chrisob/openshift-user-workload-monitoring-grafana/README.md

 ## Install

-Edit these `kustomization.yaml` files in the `overlay` directory to change the target namespaces to match your application and monitoring namespace:
+Edit these `kustomization.yaml` files in the `overlay` directory and change the target namespaces to match your application and monitoring namespace:
 - `overlay/grafana.kustomization.yaml`
   - The namespace which you want Grafana installed to (`app-monitoring`)